 This indicates a location with a good economy and a large population who are conscious and willing to spend on their wellness.

 As another example, your level of credentials will also allow you to leverage your value for higher rates.

 For instance, if you have a post-grad degree as part of your repertoire, you can charge more than a coach with a bachelor’s degree or no college-level education.

 I’ve discussed salary in an entire article in more detail, so please check that out for the full scoop.

-Also, speaking of qualifications, let’s take an in-depth look at my most recommended health coach certs.
+Also, regarding qualifications, let’s take an in-depth look at my most recommended health coach certifications.

 1. ACE CHC

 One of the HC certs I briefly mentioned is the ACE Certified Health Coach.

 As stated, ACE is one of the top certifying agencies in the world and is accredited by the NCCA or National Commission for Certifying Agencies.